Michael Danilczuk: Poland (Taniec z gwiazdami)

-In July 2022, it was announced that Danilczuk would join the twenty-sixth season of the Polish version of Dancing with the Stars.
+In July 2022, it was announced that Danilczuk would join the twenty-sixth season of the Polish version of Strictly Come Dancing.
 He partnered model and Prince Charming star, Jacek Jelonek, becoming the country's first ever same-sex pairing.
 The couple went on to reach the grand finale of the competition, they finished as runners-up to eventual winners, Ilona Krawczyńska and Robert Rowiński.